Powderhorn, Colorado: History

-A post office called Powderhorn was established in 1880.
 Some say the community was named from a nearby landform in the shape of a powderhorn, while others believe an old powderhorn found near the town site caused the name to be selected.

 Climate

 Climate type is dominated by the winter season, a long, bitterly cold period with short, clear days, relatively little precipitation mostly in the form of snow, and low humidity.
 The Köppen Climate Classification sub-type for this climate is "Dfc" (Continental Subarctic Climate).